tmobile/jazz-installer/README.md

         Please provide the tag Name to Prefix your Stack(Eg:- jazz10 ): jazz123

-   ** (Please use only lowercase alphabets & numbers for tag Name.
+   **Please use only lowercase alphabets & numbers for tag Name.
 Some of the artifacts are named using this and AWS has restrictions on the name.
 Please check AWS console if there are artifacts created with this name.
-If yes please choose another name)**
+If yes please choose another name**

 4) Provide Full Stack Installation - option (Y)

         Do you need full stack including network(Y/N): Y

-   If Y - is the option then
-   **with the above - the Installer Wizard will trigger the Installation of the Framework.**
+   If Y - is the option then **The Installer Wizard will trigger the Installation of the Framework.**
-     1. For more information on [Full Stack Installation](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#full-stack-installation)- Creates Network and the rest of the stack.
+     a.
+For more information on [Full Stack Installation](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#full-stack-installation)- Creates Network and the rest of the stack.
-     1. Please refer [Installation Status](#installation---status) section to know the Installation status.
+     b. **Please refer [Installation Status](#installation---status) section to know the Installation status.**

 5) Provide Full Stack Installation - option (N)

         Do you need full stack including network(Y/N): N

-   Follow the further Wizard prompts to install the Framework with using the existing network stack or Jenkins/BitBucket servers.
+   Follow the further Wizard prompts to install the Framework with existing stack.

 6) Provide use existing Jenkins and Bitbucket Server option = N